schulle4u/yellow-extensions-schulle4u/profile/README.md

 The following arguments are available, all arguments are optional:

-`author` = name of page author.
+`location` = location of author's page
-`style` = profile style.
+`Style` = profile style

 If the [blog extension](https://github.com/annaesvensson/yellow-blog) is installed, author notes will automatically be inserted after each article.
 Use `Profile: author` in your page settings to specify a different profile.

-## Examples

 Edit the file `content/profile/page.md` like you would do with a normal page.
 Write down a few notes about you.
 If you want an extended profile page, it is recommended to use a page break.
 You can create profile pages for every site author in the same directory.

+## Examples

+Content file with author profile:

 ```
 ---